The Austin Branch of AAUW is proud of the three categories of higher education awards, as well as branch & member awards, in Austin over the years:

 All funds for AAUW grants come from contributions from members and the public.

 Awardees are selected by selected panels from a pool of applicants from around the world.
+These exceptional recipients will pursue academic work and lead innovative community projects to empower women and girls.

 Recipients for the current academic year (2021-22) are as follows: